 Experiencing the local culture and feasting on local meals is another attraction of the Kedarkantha trek.
 The warm hospitality of locals is such a rewarding experience that it leaves you wondering at their magnanimity.

 A quick glance to some amazing facts of Kedarkantha

 - Trek Difficulty Level- Easy to Moderate

 - Trek Duration- 6 Days

-- Temperature- Average day temperatures vary from plus 8 degrees Celsius to plus 20 degrees Celsius and average night temperatures vary from minus 10 degrees Celsius to plus 3 degrees Celsius.
+- Temperature- Average day temperatures vary degrees Celsius to 20 degrees Celsius and average night temperatures hover between -10 degrees Celsius to 3 degrees Celsius.